SportsWear design (RCC)

-Alongside my freelance work, I also currently have a job at a sports clothing company, where I design, adjust and print shirts for teams and companies.
+Alongside my freelance work, I also currently am a manager at a sports clothing company, where I design, adjust and print shirts for teams and companies, as well as oversee the team.
 All the designs shown below were created by me for clients that had an idea but didn't know how to execute it.
 I use Adobe Illustrator to create the patterns on the print templates, keeping the print quality as high as possible when scaling up and down (because of vectors).
 I then save them as print-ready files and send them to the large scale printers, making sure everything runs smoothly.

 Paisley 1st XV